idrinkritalin/react-form24/README.md

-# React Form
+# 📇 React Form24
 The project is a simple form in 3 steps, that submits the data.
-The ajax call is not needed, on submit, all the collected information will be shown somewhere in the screen.
+The AJAX call is not needed, on submit, all the collected information will be shown somewhere in the screen.
 The first step is just a select input with some city options.
 The second step just checkboxes with numeric options.
 Last step 3 text fields (first name, second name, email).

 ## Project Setup